Understanding Data Types and Constraints

 -

-Which constraint keeps the same student from enrolling twice in the same course and semester?
+Which constraint keeps the same product from appearing twice in the same order?

 A)PRIMARY KEY